fusioncharts/dev_centre_docs/getting-started/plain-javascript/your-first-chart-using-plain-javascript.md

 ---
 title: Your First Chart using FusionCharts and Plain JS | FusionCharts
 description: This article outlines the steps to be executed for creating your first chart using the plain javascript.
-heading: Your First Chart using FusionCharts
+heading: Your First Chart using FusionCharts  and Plain JS
 chartPresent: false
 ---